Local service numbers: 815-937-3577, 815-937-3578, 815-937-3579

 Planning to Stay or Go

 Depending on your circumstances and the nature of the emergency, the first important decision is whether you stay where you are or evacuate.
 You should understand and plan for both possibilities.
 Use common sense and available information, including what you are learning here, to determine if there is an immediate danger.
 In any emergency, local authorities may or may not immediately be able to provide information on what is happening and what you should do.
 However, you should watch TV, listen to the radio or check the Internet often for information or official instruction as it becomes available.
-For information on staying put or sheltering in place, click here.

 Find out what kinds of disasters, both natural and man-made, are most likely to occur in your area and how you will be notified.
 Methods of getting your attention vary from community to community.
 One common method is to broadcast via emergency radio and TV broadcasts.
 You might hear a special siren, or get a telephone call, or emergency workers may go door-to-door.